 Let the child or young person know what will happen next, who you will report the information to, what will happen once it’s been reported

-Record all the details of what was said immediately after on the NAYT Incident/Disclosure Form - CONFIDENTIAL.
+Record all the details of what was said immediately after on the Small But Mighty Incident/Disclosure Form - CONFIDENTIAL.
 Use the child or young person’s exact wording – do not try to interpret any of the information yourself.
 Record details such as names mentioned, dates, times, who the information went to and what action was taken next.
 Sign and date the form.
 Share this information with the designated person and/or line manager immediately.

 Action to be taken by the Designated Safeguarding Officer